-- For a healing bath: Mix a little apple cider vinegar in your bath water to let the anti-inflammatory properties soothe your itchy skin.
+Pour one cup of apple cider vinegar in your bath water to let the anti-inflammatory properties soothe itchy skin caused by eczema or psoriasis.

-- For a clean scalp: Apple cider vinegar has natural antifungal properties and therefore can help eliminate a flaky scalp caused by dandruff.
-Create your own cleansing shampoo by mixing a solution that's half water, half apple cider vinegar into a spray bottle and apply.
+Apple cider vinegar has natural antifungal properties and therefore can help eliminate a flaky scalp caused by dandruff.
+Create your own cleansing shampoo by mixing a solution that's half water and half apple cider vinegar into a spray bottle and apply.

 Dip your cotton ball in undiluted apple cider vinegar and wipe over razor bumps to soothe the ache and disinfect the area.
 The anti-inflammatory properties of vinegar will help take down any redness, and the acidic pH helps eliminate ingrown hairs.

 Stop Smelly Feet

 Vinegar is an antifungal that will help mask the smell of stinky feet.
 Mix one cup of ACV in about four cups of water for a DIY foot soak.
 After a 15-minute dunk, you'll no longer have smelly toes.

 For a serious detox mask, mix one teaspoon of apple cider vinegar with a teaspoon of bentonite clay (or any other clay of your choosing).
 The ACV works to exfoliate and balance pH, while the clay extracts impurities from the pores.

 Yes, you can revive your dirty makeup brushes with a simple mix of soap and water.
 But as an extra disinfecting step, you can dip your tools in a solution of water and vinegar.

 Prevent blisters and peeling by applying a washcloth soaked in a vinegar solution (one part ACV, four parts water).
 The balm will help reduce swelling, redness, and burning because vinegar has anti-inflammatory properties.